cciw-uk/data-protection/Amendments to manual.rst

 In brief, this means:

+* You can and should use personal information for the purposes for which we've collected it, which are, broadly speaking:

+  - looking after campers to the best of our ability on camp.
+  - ensuing suitability of officers and training them.
+  - enabling good communication between officers before, during and after camp regarding camp needs.

+  And you may not use personal information for other purposes.

 * Ensure you have campers details, including medical information, when on camp.
   Pay special attention to the instructions on the cover sheet of the downloaded spreadsheet of camper data.

-* Don't copy sensitive officer data (like references) to your computer, and do not email or pass on camper booking data at all.
+* Don't copy sensitive officer data (like references and the statement sections of the application form) to your computer or print out hard

+* Do not email or pass on camper booking data at all.

 * You can appoint "admins" for your camp who can help with online tasks (like collecting references and downloading officer/camper lists).
 These people